 One of the titles by which Ngāpuhi is known is Ngāpuhi-nui-tonu (everlasting Ngāpuhi).
 This describes the multiplicity of tribes, sub-tribes and marae within the tribe.
 Sometimes it is also used as an inclusive reference describing how the Muriwhenua tribes of Ngāti Kurī, Ngāti Kahu, Te Rarawa and Te Aupōuri, and the southern tribes of Ngātiwai, Te Parawhau, Te Roroa and Ngāti Whātua are closely related to Ngāpuhi.
 Care needs to be exercised when using this title because each of these groups is a tribe in its own right.

-During the late 1700s and early 1800s the Ngāpuhi tribes pushed east toward Kawakawa, Te Rāwhiti and the Whangaruru coast, where they absorbed other tribes, including Ngāti Manu, Te Kapotai, Te Uri o Rata, Ngare Raumati and Ngātiwai.
+During the late 18th and early 19th centuries the Ngāpuhi tribes pushed east toward Kawakawa, Te Rāwhiti and the Whangaruru coast, where they absorbed other tribes, including Ngāti Manu, Te Kapotai, Te Uri o Rata, Ngare Raumati and Ngātiwai.

 Ngāpuhi also expanded southward toward Whāngārei and the Kaipara, where they merged with related tribes such as Parawhau.

 The Bay of Islands was a centre of trade and commerce with European ships.
 Kororāreka (present-day Russell) gained a reputation as a centre of drunkenness, prostitution and debauchery.
-Because of this, when the Reverend Samuel Marsden landed at Rangihoua Bay in 1814, he gave the first sermon and established the first Christian mission there.
+When the Reverend Samuel Marsden landed at Rangihoua Bay in 1814, he gave the first sermon and established the first Christian mission there.

 Ngāpuhi played a prominent role during early contact with Europeans.
 Because more European ships visited the Bay of Islands than anywhere else, Ngāpuhi acquired more muskets than other tribes.
 The supply was increased when northern chief Hongi Hika returned from an overseas trip with several hundred muskets.